FREE GROCERY GUIDE

 How Can I Get the Most Benefit from Cooking with Turmeric?

-One thing to remember is that turmeric's bioavailability—or absorbability—is somewhat low.
+Once again, remember that turmeric's bioavailability—or absorbability—is somewhat low.
 It flushes right through our systems.
 To help your body absorb and retain more beneficial curcumin from turmeric, there are a few things you can do when cooking with it to increase the benefits:

 1. Add healthy fat (ghee, olive oil, avocado oil, coconut oil, etc.).
 Curcumin is fat-soluble.